-Don’t toss your banana peels – you can still use them for many different things.
+Don’t toss your banana peels — you can still use them for a myriad of things.
 Here you can read about some surprising banana peel uses, from making plant fertilizer to skincare.

 Bananas are often heavily treated with pesticides.
 That’s why you should make sure to always buy organic bananas, which contain little to no residue from pesticides.
 This is especially important if you want to use the peel because that’s where most of the pesticides are found.

 Banana peels make excellent fertilizer for your garden.
 Over 10 percent of the peel consists of minerals such as potassium, magnesium, and calcium.
 The peel also contains some nitrogen and sulfur, which are beneficial for many plants.
 Here’s how to do it:

 - Chop the banana peel into little pieces so that it will degrade more quickly later on.

 - Next, place the pieces out in the sun to dry or scatter them right away.

 - It’s best if you push the peel into the soil and spread it between the plant’s roots.
 This little banana peel treatment is especially beneficial to perennial plants and flowers, such as roses.